vortex-exoplanet/VIP/paper.md

 existing toolkits.
 It is also worth mentioning that FFT-based methods are implemented in ``VIP`` (default option) for all image operations (rotation, shift and rescaling) as these outperform interpolation-based methods in terms of flux conservation [@Larkin:1997].
-To our knowledge, FFT-based image operations are not available in any other open-source packages.
+To our knowledge, these FFT-based methods for image operations are not available in other high-contrast imaging packages.

 The ``VIP`` package follows a modular architecture, such that its routines cover a wide diversity of tasks, including: